metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Teams actively defending Tennessee with light boxes now that Derrick Henry is no longer a presence on the offense for the foreseeable future.
 Interesting.

 Jacob Hollister turning into a weapon of choice for Tannehill.
+As is NWI.

 Mac Jones and his receivers are turning up against Tennessee in the first half.
 Big passes, maintaining composure, making defenders miss, and winning at the catch point.